Ronnie Trucchio: Convictions and prison

 On December 9, 2002, Trucchio was indicted in New York state court on enterprise corruption, conspiracy, promoting gambling and possession of gambling records.
 The indictment stated that Trucchio conspired to engage in racketeering, murder, robbery, arson, extortion, kidnapping, drug trafficking, tampering with witnesses, retaliating against witnesses, credit card fraud, intrastate travel in aid of racketeering activity, interference with commerce by threats and violence, interstate transportation of stolen property, and thefts from interstate shipments.
 On April 14, 2003, Trucchio pleaded guilty to lesser charges.
 On October 29, 2003, Trucchio was sentenced to one to three years in state prison.

 On December 4, 2003, Trucchio and other family members were indicted in federal court in Fort Lauderdale, Florida for the 1995 Florida murders, two armed robberies in New York, and the 2003 Bosshart murder in New York.
 On January 9, 2004, Trucchio pleaded not guilty in court to all the charges.
 In August 2005, Trucchio was sentenced to 20 years in federal prison on racketeering conspiracy charges.
 In October 2006, Trucchio and other Florida crew members went on trial in Tampa, Florida on new federal racketeering and extortion charges.
 Truccchio was accused of using intimidation to gain control of valet parking services for hospitals, restaurants, and adult entertainment clubs in the Tampa Bay area.
 In December 2006, Trucchio was convicted and in March 2007 was sentenced to life in prison.

 As of December 2011, Ronald Trucchio is serving a life sentence at the United States Penitentiary (USP) in Lewisburg, Pennsylvania.

-Trucchio reportedly underwent hip replacement surgery a few years earlier and is said to be in poor health.
+Trucchio was placed in a prison hospital in 2023.
+In November 2024, Tampa Judge Charlene Honeywell granted Trucchio compassionate release from prison due to his "deteriorating" medical condition.